On Limits on the Provable Consequences of Quantum Pseudorandomness: Technical overview

-The construction of PRFSGs with the CHFS oracles is rather straightforward: the generation algorithm on input $(k,x)$ for key $k$ and input $x$ outputs $\ket{\phi_{k||x}}$ by querying $S_{k||x}$, where $k||x$ is the concatenation of $k$ and $x$.
-The security can be shown by a standard hybrid argument.
+The construction of PRFSGs with the CHFS oracles is rather straightforward: the generation algorithm, on input $(k,x)$ for key $k$ and input $x$ of length $\lambda$, outputs $\ket{\phi_{k||x}}$ by querying $S_{k||x}$, where $k||x$ is the concatenation of $k$ and $x$.
 Note that the output length of the PRFSGs is $\ell(k||x)$.
-We focus on the impossibility of the other primitives in the remainder of this overview.
+The security can be shown by the standard reduction to the unstructured search problem.